 🧾 Ingredients

-So, the million dollars question: How to make a vegetable ceviche without fish?
+So, the million-dollar question: How do you make a vegetable ceviche without fish?

 We are making a vegan alternative that will change your look at ceviche.